Pulmonary alveolus: Structure

 The alveoli are first located in the respiratory bronchioles as scattered outpockets, extending from their lumens.
-The respiratory bronchioles run for considerable lengths and become increasingly alveolated with side branches of alveolar ducts, that become deeply lined with alveoli.
+The respiratory bronchioles run for considerable lengths and become increasingly alveolated with side branches of alveolar ducts that become deeply lined with alveoli.
 The ducts number between two and eleven from each bronchiole.
 Each duct opens into five or six alveolar sacs into which clusters of alveoli open.

 Each terminal respiratory unit is called an acinus and consists of the respiratory bronchioles, alveolar ducts, alveolar sacs, and alveoli.
 New alveoli continue to form until the age of eight years.

-A typical pair of human lungs contain about 300 million alveoli, providing a total surface area for gas exchange of between 70 and 80 square metres.
+A typical pair of human lungs contains about 480 million alveoli, providing a total surface area for gas exchange of between 70 and 80 square metres.
 Each alveolus is wrapped in a fine mesh of capillaries covering about 70% of its area.
 The diameter of an alveolus is between 200 and 500 μm.

 Microanatomy

 An alveolus consists of an epithelial layer of simple squamous epithelium (very thin, flattened cells), and an extracellular matrix surrounded by capillaries.
 The epithelial lining is part of the alveolar membrane, also known as the respiratory membrane, that allows the exchange of gases.
 The membrane has several layers – a layer of alveolar lining fluid that contains surfactant, the epithelial layer and its basement membrane; a thin interstitial space between the epithelial lining and the capillary membrane; a capillary basement membrane that often fuses with the alveolar basement membrane, and the capillary endothelial membrane.
 The whole membrane however is only between 0.2 μm at its thinnest part and 0.6 μm at its thickest.

 In the alveolar walls there are interconnecting air passages between the alveoli known as the pores of Kohn.
-The alveolar septa that separate the alveoli in the alveolar sac contain some collagen fibers and elastic fibers.
+The alveolar septum that separates the alveoli in the alveolar sac contains some collagen fibers and elastic fibers.
 The septa also house the enmeshed capillary network that surrounds each alveolus.
 The elastic fibres allow the alveoli to stretch when they fill with air during inhalation.
 They then spring back during exhalation in order to expel the carbon dioxide-rich air.

 There are three major types of alveolar cell.
 Two types are pneumocytes or pneumonocytes known as type I and type II cells found in the alveolar wall, and a large phagocytic cell known as an alveolar macrophage that moves about in the lumens of the alveoli, and in the connective tissue between them.
 Type I cells, also called type I pneumocytes, or type I alveolar cells, are squamous, thin and flat and form the structure of the alveoli.
 Type II cells, also called type II pneumocytes or type II alveolar cells, release pulmonary surfactant to lower surface tension, and can also differentiate to replace damaged type I cells.